doozleuwu/GitHub-Username-Checker/README.md

   <h2 align="center">GitHub Username Checker</h3>

   <p align="center">
-    Uses requests to check if a username is GitHub available.
+    Uses requests to check if a list of usernames are available on GitHub.
     <br />
     <br />
     <a href="https://github.com/kiIogram/GitHub-Username-Checker/issues">Report Bug</a>